nuxeo/nuxeo-vision/README.md

 ## Description
 This plugin provides a wrapper for Computer Vision Services.
-Currently it supports the Google Vision API.
+Currently it supports the [Google Vision API](https://cloud.google.com/vision/).

 ## Status

-This is a moving project in beta stage, as Google Vision API (no API maintenance, no deprecation process, etc.).
+The Google Vision API is currently beta.
+As such this is a moving project in beta stage (no API maintenance, no deprecation process, etc.).

 ## Requirements
 Building requires the following software: